Teuton Systems PC

 $0

-Licence fee for operating system and office software.
-Windows + Office costs $200-400.
+licence fee for the operating system and office software.
+Windows + Office costs 2,000–4,000 SEK.

 ~15 sec

-Start-up time from button press to desktop.
-No waiting for updates at startup.
+From button press to desktop.
+No waiting for updates on startup.

 10+ years

-Typical lifetime of the hardware.
-Linux does not slow down over time and does not require a new computer to continue receiving updates.
+Typical lifespan for the hardware.
+Linux doesn't slow down over time and doesn't require a new computer to continue being updated.

 What you get